Embedding Null Code

 The Embedding NULL Bytes/characters technique exploits applications that don’t properly handle postfix NULL terminators.
-It is used as a technique to perform other attacks, like directory browsing, path traversal, SQL injection, execution of arbitrary code, among others.
-It can be found lots of vulnerable applications and exploits available to abuse systems using this technique.
+This technique can be used to perform other attacks such as directory browsing, path traversal, SQL injection, execution of arbitrary code, and others.
+It can be found in lots of vulnerable applications and there are lots of exploits available to abuse systems.

 This technique includes several variations to represent the postfix NULL terminator: